 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

-Thirdly, apple and tomato pomace are controversial ingredients, by-products remaining after processing apples and tomatoes into juice and other popular human foods (like soup and ketchup).
+Next, this recipe includes apple and tomato pomace, by-products remaining after processing apples and tomatoes into juice, and other popular human foods (like soup and ketchup).

 Many praise pomaces for their high fiber and nutrient content, while others scorn them as inexpensive pet food fillers.

-Just the same, there’s probably not enough apple and tomato pomace here to make much of a difference.
+Just the same, there’s probably not enough apple or tomato pomace here to make much of a difference.